This blog may contain affiliate links. Read our disclosure policy for more info.

 While in Ecuador, you might find yourself falling in love with the local cuisine.
 I mean, you’re only human.
 So, why not impress your friends back home and learn to cook some Ecuadorian food with a talented chef?

 We love taking cooking classes and end up trying the best traditional dishes.
-This cooking class in Quito takes you on a culinary journey that begins at the Quito Central Market where we picked up our cooking ingredients.
-Then, it’s off to a private kitchen to learn all the Ecuadorian cooking techniques before helping to cook a 4-course meal.
+This cooking class in Quito takes you on a culinary journey that begins at the Quito Central Market, where we picked up our cooking ingredients.
+Then, it’s off to a private kitchen to learn all the Ecuadorian cooking techniques before helping to cook a four-course meal.

 We loved our chef, Magola, who was very patient and made our class a lot of fun.
-I loved hearing their passion for cooking and how important to the culture food is!
+I loved hearing their passion for cooking and how important food is to the culture!
+You’ll get great tips, hands-on practice, and a deeper appreciation for the dishes you’re creating.

 Afterward, sample your food with a sit-down dinner and meet lots of other travelers along the way.
-This is easily one of the best tours in Quito, Ecuador!
-Prices vary by group size but start at $88 USD for two people.
+This is easily one of the best tours in Quito!

 9. Mindo Nambillo Cloud Forest Reserve